 Jerry J. Zhang became an independent director of our company immediately prior to the declaration of effectiveness of the registration statement that includes this annual report.
-Mr. Zhang is a senior managing director of CITIC Capital Holdings Limited, a position that he has held since June 2009.
+Mr. Zhang has been a managing director of China Orient Asset Management (International) in Hong Kong since March 2015.
+He was a senior managing director of CITIC Capital Holdings Limited between June 2009 and December 2014.
 Prior to joining CITIC Capital Holdings Limited, Mr. Zhang was a managing director in the investment banking division of Deutsche Bank in Hong Kong from August 2006 to June 2009.
 He served as a managing director and the head of investment banking of CITIC Capital Markets Holdings Limited in Hong Kong from March 2003 to July 2006 and, prior to that time, as executive director in the communications, media and entertainment group of the investment banking department of Goldman Sachs in Hong Kong from April 2001 to January 2003.
 Mr. Zhang held the positions of associate, vice president and director at Solomon Smith Barney from August 1994 to March 2001.
 Prior to joining Solomon Smith Barney, he served as accounting manager for Town & Country Homes in Chicago from January 1990 to December 1993 and as accountant, audit senior and supervisor at Ernst & Young in Chicago and Hong Kong.
 Mr. Zhang held CPA qualifications in China and the State of Kentucky, both of which he has surrendered voluntarily.
 He holds an M.B.A. from the University of Chicago, an M.A. in Accounting from the Ministry of Finance Graduate School in the PRC and a B.A. degree from Inner Mongolia University.